 Students volunteer to go out into the streets of Manhattan and feed and clothe the homeless.
 Midnight Run is a volunteer organization dedicated to finding common ground between the housed and the homeless.
 Volunteers distribute food, clothing, blankets and personal care items to the homeless poor on the streets of New York City.
 Its goal is to forge a bond between housed and homeless people by establishing a foundation of sharing and caring from which solutions may evolve.
 Through Midnight Run, volunteers come to see the homeless as real people, not a commodity.
 And homeless men and women learn that many people have commitments and concerns that go beyond their own lives and families.

 Caldwell Day of Service

-Caldwell College “Caldwell Day of Service” – Celebrating the life of St. Martin de Porres is held during the fall semester.
+Caldwell University “Caldwell Day of Service” – Celebrating the life of St. Martin de Porres is held during the fall semester.
 St. Martin was a Dominican brother whose passionate love for God led him to serve the poor in Lima, Peru during the early 1600s.
-The campus administration, faculty, staff, students and alumni commit to serve the local Caldwell/Essex County area and to put into action our Catholic Dominican Mission as a College Community.
+The campus administration, faculty, staff, students and alumni commit to serve the local Caldwell/Essex County area and to put into action our Catholic Dominican mission as a university community.

 New Student Day of Service

 All new students are encouraged to participate in the New Student Day of Service during the August Orientation.
 Students volunteer in the local Caldwell and greater Essex Country area.

 Alternative Winter Break Experience